 Everybody talks about heated hangars as being the best environment for your airplane/engine.

 What about a non-heated hangar and a heated engine compartment?
 I've got a couple of pilots at my field who, get this, drape a sleeping bag/quilt/bed comforter over the engine area and place a $40 electric radiator style heater under the engine.
 One guy actually made a chimney out of a cardboard refrigerator box to contain the rising heat and direct it straight up and into the engine compartment.
 Mind you, with the heat set at its lowest temp and outside temps running around 30 to 50 degrees (plus lots of humidity), they claim all engine components stay toasty warm to the touch.

 Since you are heating the entire engine compartment, it appears all parts are receiving heat.
 Barring a power failure, you won't get the heating/cooling cycles that create unwanted condensation.
 The engine and its accesories are all heated; ready to go fly.

-Which leads me to this question - even though the engine compartment stays warm, are we causing a problem due to temperature differentials (top of the crankcase is colder than the bottom)?
+Which leads me to th excellent asian porn blog is question - even though the engine compartment stays warm, are we causing a problem due to temperature differentials (top of the crankcase is colder than the bottom)?
 The real tough issue in our area comes from something being coldsoaked, then we get a warm moist front to move through and bingo, you've got moisture dripping off of everything in the garage/hangar.